sensel/morph-docs/docs/morph.md

 Once the Morph is paired with the iOS device, it's available as a MIDI device to most iOS MIDI-capable apps.
 You'll need to go into an app's preferences or setup panel to enable and configure MIDI control.

-In some cases, you may need the [midimittr app](https://itunes.apple.com/us/app/midimittr/id925495245?mt=8) to create a connection with the Morph and direct MIDI data to iOS MIDI applications.
+In some cases, you may need the [midimittr app](https://itunes.apple.com/us/app/midimittr/id925495245?mt=8) to create a connection with the Morph which will expose the Morph's MIDI input to other apps.

 ##### Android
 Android version [Marshmallow (6) and above](https://www.midi.org/articles/android-midi-in-marshmallow) support BLE MIDI.
 However, some devices support this connection type, and some don't.
 The best way to find out is to pair your device with the Morph via Bluetooth, then use the free [MIDI BLE Connect](https://play.google.com/store/apps/details?id=com.mobileer.example.midibtlepairing&hl=en) app from the Google Play store.
 Open it after paring the Morph to your Android device.
 If there is a connection to be found, MIDI BLE Connect will scan and find it.

 TKTK - I have yet to confirm MIDI BLE on Android.
-I know it's possbible, just haven't seen it.
+I know it's possible, just haven't seen it.

 ##### Linux
-Appears it's on the horizon according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/) TKTK
+BLE MIDI has some support in the latest [bluesz](http://www.bluez.org) stack, and should have more complete support in future updates according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/).
+You are welcome to experiment!
+Instructions for updating to the most recently release of bluesz are [above](#update-bluesz).

 ## Hardware
 The Sensel Morph is a fairly simple piece of hardware.
 It consists of a flat rectangular area of force-sensing circuitry, a slightly raised area that contains additional processing circuitry, LEDs, a button, and micro USB connector.